 |“We know that everyone who has been born of God does not keep on sinning, but he who was born of God protects him, and the evil one does not touch him.”
 (ESV) The KJV, NASB, and NIV all translate the term “born of God.”|

-In 20th century evangelicalism, “altar calls” became a staple of evangelistic messages.
-An “altar call” is when a person is invited to repent of their sin and put their faith in Christ, and to make a public demonstration of their decision.
+In 20th-century evangelicalism, “altar calls” became a staple of evangelistic messages.
+An “altar call” is when a person is invited to repent of their sin, put their faith in Christ, and publicly demonstrate their decision.

-While participating in an altar call at an evangelistic event isn’t required for salvation, Christ makes it very clear that being born again is necessary to be saved.
+While participating in an altar call at an evangelistic event isn’t required for salvation, Christ clarifies that being born again is necessary to be saved.
 He stresses this in different ways in his conversation with Nicodemus.

 - John 3:3, “Jesus answered him, ‘Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.’”
 (ESV, emphasis added)

 - John 3:5, “Jesus answered, ‘Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.'”
 (ESV, emphasis added)